Grass7-Project/Grass7DNSConfigurator/README.md

 # Note
-The source code for this is horrible, it is now unused and depracated thanks to Unbound DNS Server.
+The source code for this is getting fixed later.
 # How to build
 Get the Grass7 API first, put into correct location and build the project.
 Copy dnssetting1.bat and dnssetting2.bat to system32 of the target system.